Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

 For nonlinear hyperbolic conservation laws, analysis of systems is much more involved than the analysis of scalar problems.
 The main difference is that for scalar problems there exist infinitely many entropies that gives rise to a rather restrictive class of entropy (weak) solutions for which existence and uniqueness of solutions as well as an $L^1$ contraction property can be shown.
-In contrast, systems are often only endowed with one entropy/entropy-flux pair due to the compatabtility condition \eqref{compat_cond} being overdetermined in the systems case (for integrability conditions on the entropy, see \cite[p.~13-14]{dafermos_big_book} and \cite[p.~54-55]{dafermos_big_book}).
+In contrast, systems are often only endowed with one entropy/entropy-flux pair due to the compatibility condition \eqref{compat_cond} being overdetermined in the systems case (for integrability conditions on the entropy, see \cite[p.~13-14]{dafermos_big_book} and \cite[p.~54-55]{dafermos_big_book}).
 For many physical systems only one entropy exists; therefore existence and uniqueness of entropy solutions are delicate issues.

 Indeed, for systems in multiple space dimensions it can be shown via the technique of convex integration that for some set of initial data entropy solutions are not unique \cite{MR3352460,MR2564474}.
-On the other hand, in one space dimension Bressan and coworkers \cite{Bressan2000,MR1686652} have shown that for small-$BV$ initial data global entropy solutions exist and satisfy $L^1$ stability estimates in the class of small-$BV$ solutions.
+On the other hand, in one space dimension Bressan and coworkers \cite{Bressan2000,MR1686652,MR1337114} have shown that for small-$BV$ initial data global entropy solutions exist and satisfy $L^1$ stability estimates in the class of small-$BV$ solutions.

-Given a classical solution $\bar{u}$ to a conservation law, and a weak solution $u$ which is entropic for a strictly convex entropy, the weak-strong stability theory of Dafermos \cite{MR546634,doi:10.1080/01495737908962394} and DiPerna \cite{MR523630} gives $L^2$-type stability estimates between $u$ and $\bar{u}$.
-Expanding on the theory of relative entropy, the theory of shifts \cite{VASSEUR2008323} and $a$-contraction theory \cite{MR3519973} have allowed for the method of relative entropy to consider the stability of solutions from a larger class.
-More recently, the theory of shifts and $a$-contraction theory have become sufficiently developed to allow for the stability of the well-known small-$BV$ solutions \cite{MR1686652} to be studied among solutions from the much larger class of solutions taking possibly very large values in $L^2$ \cite{chen2020uniqueness}.
-The theory of shifts and $a$-contraction will be explained in more detail in \Cref{describe_theory}.
+Given a classical solution $\bar{u}$ to a conservation law, and a weak solution $u$ which is entropic for \emph{at least one strictly convex entropy}, the weak-strong stability theory of Dafermos \cite{MR546634,doi:10.1080/01495737908962394} and DiPerna \cite{MR523630} gives $L^2$-type stability estimates between $u$ and $\bar{u}$.
+Expanding on the theory of relative entropy, the theories of shifts \cite{VASSEUR2008323} and $a$-contraction \cite{MR3519973} have allowed for the method of relative entropy to consider the stability of solutions from a larger class.
+Recently, the theories of shifts and $a$-contraction have become sufficiently developed to allow for the stability of the well-known small-$BV$ solutions \cite{Bressan2000,MR1686652} to be studied among solutions from the much larger class of solutions taking possibly very large values in $L^2$ \cite{chen2020uniqueness}.
+However, quantitative stability estimates have up to now been out of the reach of the theory.
+The theories of shifts and $a$-contraction will be explained in more detail in \Cref{describe_theory}.